 .NET SDK Projects

-One of the nicest features of 2.0 (actually initially introduced in 1.1) is the new, SDK style .csproj project format.
-This project format is very lean and easily readable and maintainable which is quite in contrast to the verbose and cryptic older .csproj format.
+One of the nicest features of 2.0 (initially introduced in 1.1) is the new, SDK style .csproj project format.
+This project format is very lean and easily readable and maintainable, which is quite in contrast to the verbose and cryptic older .csproj format.

 For example, it's not hard to glean what's going on in the .csproj file shown in Listing 1.